MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--management-of-content.md

 Burgeoning automation and AI make achieving high levels of maturity realistic for most organizations; however, the fundamentals need to be put in place before these can be effectively deployed.

 ## Resources

+- The slides we've used in this article are available on Github as

 [!INCLUDE [mm4m365-practitioners](includes/mm4m365-practitioners.md)]